budgetguard-ai/budgetguard-core/README.md

 ### `GET /admin/tenant/:tenantId/apikeys`

-List keys for a tenant (key value only shown on creation).
+List keys for a tenant.
+The response includes id, createdAt, isActive, and lastUsedAt fields, but not the key value.

 ```bash
 curl -H "X-Admin-Key: <ADMIN_API_KEY>" \